 Prior service, which has been previously recognised (in accordance with Part 7-11 of this Manual) as effective service for the purposes of leave entitlements, shall continue to be recognised as effective service.
-Advice should be sought from People and Culture, System Performance and Service Delivery, Department for Health and Ageing if it is unclear as to whether service with a previous employer should be recognised.
+Advice should be sought from the local human resources team if it is unclear as to whether service with a previous employer should be recognised.

-From 1 July 2004 onwards, prior service of new employees will be recognised if previous service has been with organisations whose employees are eligible to apply for vacancies on Jobs SA.
+From 1 July 2004 onwards, prior service of new employees will be recognised if previous service has been with organisations whose employees are eligible to apply for vacancies on I WORK FOR SA.
 That is prior service must have been with organisations listed in Appendix 7-11 A.